 Theology matters at Celebration.
 Without sound doctrine, we will be tossed back and forth by every new trend in and outside the church.
 Without being grounded in the Word, we will do a weak job of teaching our kids and preaching to broken hearts.
-Attitude matters too; so we seek to bring a humble spirit to our study of the Bible and a gracious spirit to what it says about people in and outside of the community of faith.
-Nevertheless, we do not apologize for being out of step with American society and it's ever-shifting morals.
+Attitude matters too; so we seek to bring a humble spirit to our study of the Bible and a gracious spirit to what it says about people inside and outside of the community of faith.
+Nevertheless, we do not apologize for being out-of-step with American society and it’s ever-shifting morals.
 Here is a summary of doctrinal truths we believe.

 All Scripture, being truth, requires our unreserved submission in all areas of life to the authority of the infallible Word of God, as written in the sixty-six books of the Old and New Testaments, a unified witness to God’s redemptive acts culminating in the incarnation of the Living Word, the Lord Jesus Christ.
 The Bible, uniquely and fully inspired by the Holy Spirit, is the supreme and final authority in all matters on which it speaks.

 We believe in one God, the sovereign Creator and Sustainer of all things, infinitely perfect and eternally existing in three persons: Father, Son, and Holy Spirit.